 Support Your Arches

-After the marathon, put on a pair of shoes or sandals with arch support to relieve the pressure on your plantar fascia, which, when it becomes inflamed, can cause plantar fasciitis, or heel pain.
+After the marathon, put on a pair of recovery sandals with arch support to relieve the pressure on your plantar fascia, which, when it becomes inflamed, can cause plantar fasciitis, or heel pain.
 The contoured arch and deep heel cup of our Tide Flip-Flop makes it the perfect post-marathon footwear choice.